shoui520/shoui520.github.io/docs/vn.md

 [Texthooking Page (with accurate character count)](https://mvj.io/shoui/)

-A detailed Yomichan setup tutorial can be found in [Monolingual Guide](/monolingual)
+A detailed Yomichan setup tutorial can be found [here](/vn)

-For most applications, use the x86 version of Textractor.
+For most applications, use the x86 executable of Textractor.

 ![Image](img/vn13.png)